trondkr/RTM/README.md

 Holmgren, W., C. Hansen and M. Mikofski (2018). “pvlib Python: A python package for modeling solar energy systems.”
 Journal of Open Source Software 3(29): 884.

+### Unittests
+Several unittests exists to verify that the functions provide the expected results.
+These are all written as `pytest` and can be run simply as: `pytest`.
 ### Useful links
 http://www.matteodefelice.name/post/aggregating-gridded-data/
 https://cds.climate.copernicus.eu/toolbox/doc/index.html